 Invest in your Co-Founder partnership, not just your business

-Over the last year I’ve been noticing where entrepreneurs spend their time and money and it strikes me that Co-Founders of start-ups and their investors seem to be missing out on protecting and developing a core business asset.... the Co-Founder partnership.
+Back in 2017/2018 I noticed where entrepreneurs were spending their time and money and observed that Co-Founders of start-ups and their investors seemed to be missing out on protecting and developing a core business asset.... the Co-Founder partnership.

 The quality and dynamic of this relationship holds a critical key to building a sustainable venture and investing in it early could help minimise the likelihood of a third of start-ups failing from people related issues (1).

 In this article, hear how and why two best friends and Co-founders of this amazing venture Sanctus, George and James, took the unusual step of working with me, a workplace relationship coach, within the first year of their business.
 Learn from their experience, and see how understanding and strengthening your Co-Founder relationship could work for you.